git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 * **CLICK VOLUME**: Change the volume of the metronome click.
 * **CUE VOLUME**: Changes the cue volume.
 * **ARR.
 OVERDUB**: Toggle overdub in the arranger.

+## Session Page

+The session page provides access to scenes and clips.

+* The first row buttons launch the respective scene.
+* The 5x5 matrix shows the clips of the respective scene and track.
+* Each clip shows the color (within the limitations of the Electra One) and name of the clip.
+* If the clip does not have a name the name of the track is displayed.

+There are 2 additional buttons on the right: NAVIGATION and FUNCTIONS which activate additional modes.

+### Navigation

+This mode allows to move the window of the displayed clips.
+The top row buttons move the window either in the direction of the tracks or the scenes in steps of 5.
+The 5x5 matrix provides a fast selection of a specific grid area.
+Each pad represents 5x5 clips, which means one can quickly navigate between 25 tracks and scenes.
+The text of the pad displays the track/scene index of the top left clip.

+### Functions

+This mode gives access to 5 functions which can be executed on the displayed clips.
+First select one of the 5 functions, then select a clip or empty slot on which to execute the function.
+The functions are:

+* **New**: Creates a new MIDI clip in the selected empty slot.
+The length of the clip can be configured in the settings.
+* **Delete**: Deletes the clip from the selected slot.
+* **Duplicate**: Duplicates the selected clip into the next slot.
+* **Quantize**: Quantizes the selected clip.
+* **Stop**: Stops the playback of the clip.

 ## Preferences Settings